 - 3. Programs develop a plan, in conjunction with the participating household, for effective, timely exit of individuals and families whose acuity scores are low enough to maintain permanent housing stability in market rate or subsidized housing outside the permanent supportive housing program. - 4.
 Programs should attempt to follow up with participants through verbal or written contact at least once every 6 months after the client exits the program.
-A program may provide follow-up services to include identification of additional needs and referral to other agency and community services in order to prevent future episodes of homelessness. - 5.
+A program may provide follow-up services to include identification of additional needs and referral to other agency and community services in order to prevent future episodes of homelessness. - Rapid rehousing programs that would like to Step Up a household into permanent supportive housing are required to complete an approved evaluation with the household.
+The evaluation must (1) confirm the household is eligible for permanent supportive housing and (2) confirm the need for long-term financial assistance and supportive services." - 6.
 For HUD CoC RRH and PSH grants, programs may provide services to formerly homeless individuals and families for up to six months after their exit from the program.